What Is CMMC Compliance? 5 Key Steps To Help With CMMC Certification

-Compliance is complex, and with constant revisions to the CMMC requirements, it’s important to know where you stand and where to focus your efforts to make sure you are certified and compliant.
+Compliance is complex.
+So, it’s important to know where you stand and where to focus your efforts to make sure you are certified and compliant, saving you valuable time and money.

 What Is CMMC?

 The Department of Defense began work on its Cybersecurity Maturity Model Certification (CMMC) Program in 2019.
-CMMC was created to provide enhanced protection for information shared within the U.S. Defense Industrial Base (DIB).
+CMMC was created, in part, to provide enhanced protection for information shared within the U.S. Defense Industrial Base (DIB) supplier pool.

-The first goal of CMMC is to validate the safeguards and practices that ensure basic cyber hygiene and the protection of federal contract information (FCI) and controlled unclassified information (CUI), within the supplier and partner networks of the DIB.
+The first goal of CMMC is to validate the safeguards and practices that ensure basic cyber hygiene and the protection of federal contract information (FCI) and controlled unclassified information (CUI) within the DIB supplier and partner network.

 What Are CUI and FCI?

-You can think of FCI as information the government gives to companies to help them complete their work on certain confidential and top-secret government projects.
+You can think of FCI as information the government gives to companies to help them complete their work on certain confidential government projects.
+The information is not meant for public disclosure.

-The second goal of CMMC is to provide a mechanism for the DoD to verify that defense contractors and subcontractors have implemented the security requirements at each CMMC Level and are maintaining that level of security across the contract period.
+The second goal of CMMC is to provide a mechanism for the DoD to verify that primes and their subcontractors have implemented the security requirements for their CMMC level and are maintaining compliance across the contract period.

-This means that if your business is NIST 800-171 compliant, you are setting a solid foundation for CMMC certification.
+This means that if your business is already NIST SP 800-171 compliant, you have a solid foundation for CMMC certification.

 What Are The CMMC Certification Levels?